th-koeln-intia/ip-sprachassistent-team3/docs/hardware/hardware-list.markdown

 </details>

 # Required hardware
-Hardware required for following this guide:
+Hardware requirements for following this documentation.

 ## Raspberry Pi
 This project started on a Raspberry Pi 3 Model B+ with 1GB of Ram.
 Although functionality can be achieved using a Raspberry Pi 3, overheating and long processing times (crashes included) are no rarity.
 It is highly recommended to use a newer Model with at least 4GB of Ram.
 Most raspberry pies are shipped without a power supply.